Real Books for 4th Grade Boys

 My kids are all great readers who love to explore a new book!
-They each have a list of the next books they plan to read and regularly rank in the top percentages of readers in their grade.
+They each have a list of the next books they plan to read and regularly ranked in the top percentages of readers in their grade.
 They are laying a foundation for a strong future.
-A few years ago, I asked my then 4th grade boy to share some of his favorite books.
-So if you are looking for a new book for the 4th grade boy in your life, take a look at this list.
+A few years ago, I asked my then 4th-grade boy to share some of his favorite books.
+So if you are looking for a new book for the 4th-grade boy in your life, take a look at this list.
 And of course, if you have another favorite, we’d love to hear!

 Real Books for 4th Grade Boys

 The “I Survived Series” are short books that take you on a historical adventure and walk you through the event from the perspective of a fictional character.
 Typically the main character is an older elementary or young preteen.
 One of the nice things about this series is that the main character always survives.
 (Thus the name….
 “I survived”).

 These white books are a great way to introduce young readers to classic literature.
 They are short, uncomplicated reads that hit the highlights of each of these famous stories.
 Favorites in this series include Moby Dick, Swiss Family Robinson, Last of the Mohicans, Robin Hood & more….

 Buy on Amazon: Great Illustrated Classics

 This is a great story of a 13 year old boy who finds himself the only survivor of a single-engine plane crash in the Canadian wilderness with nothing but a hatchet.
 Though it does talk about the death of the pilot and alludes to “the secret” which lies at the heart of why his parents recently divorced, it is a great book for this age.
 Hatchet appeals to all ages and challenges you to think about how you would handle the unexpected survival situation.

 Buy on Amazon: Hatchet

 Not only do each of the books in this series have an engaging story, they also include origami projects for the Star Wars characters.